|The Church and the Former Sex Offender

 By Alex Fees

-everywhere, no matter your faith or church background, have internal lists of things they think are forgivable or not
+your faith or church background, have internal lists of things they think are forgivable or not forgivable," said Steve

-forgivable," said Steve Benke, lead pastor at Jefferson Hills Church.
-"Are there certain things you can do that are
+Benke, lead pastor at Jefferson Hills Church.
+"Are there certain things you can do that are unforgivable, and have

-if sex offenders and people who commit suicide are forgivable.
-"It all depends on the situation and what happened,
+sex offenders and people who commit suicide are forgivable.
+"It all depends on the situation and what happened, how it

-how it all went down," he said.
-Another commuter, Erica Downs, said three out of four of the sins in the new billboard
+all went down," he said.
+Another commuter, Erica Downs, said three out of four of the sins in the new billboard campaign

-campaign are forgivable.
+are forgivable.
 Which one is not?
 "The sex offenders," she said.
-So what does Downs think about the
+So what does Downs think about the campaign?
+"I

-everyone, but I don't think human nature really goes along with that all the time."
-Benke said it's important people
+don't think human nature really goes along with that all the time."
+Benke said it's important people understand what's

 WHAS 11 KY asks should a sex offender be allowed to lead a church congregation: